sberrevoets/scottberrevoets.com/content/2024-12-08-neovim-dictionary-lookup.md

 Dictionary lookup also still works in non-markdown files by directly invoking `:Dict`, which is a bit more typing but also much less common.
-That's all that was needed, now `⌘K` performs a dictionary lookup and shows it nicely formatted in-line and is automatically hidden when needed.
+That's all that was needed, now `K` performs a dictionary lookup and shows it nicely formatted in-line and is automatically hidden when needed.
 This may be nice as a generic plugin as well so I might do that at some point in the future as well.